DSCKGEC/Libraryly/readme.md

-  ├── .github/            github related files like PR templates, contribution guidelines ├── controllers/        controller functions for every route. controllers make calls to services ├── models/             database schema / models go here ├── routes/             routes or endpoint definitions go here. routes make calls to controllers ├── services/           files that process and query the database go here ├── tests/              directory for endpoint testing ├── views/              the frontend of the project in ejs, css and js ├── utils/              utility or helper functions go here ├── .env                environment variables used in the project ├── .gitignore          stores files and directories to be ignored in commits ├── .prettierrc         configuration for prettier to help maintain a common code formatting
+  ├── .github/            github related files like PR templates, contribution guidelines ├── controllers/        controller functions for every route. controllers make calls to services ├── models/             database schema / models go here ├── routes/             routes or endpoint definitions go here, routes make calls to controllers ├── services/           files that process and query the database go here ├── tests/              directory for endpoint testing ├── views/              the frontend of the project in EJS, CSS and js ├── utils/              utility or helper functions go here ├── middlewares         middlewares for various routes go here
+  ├── .env                environment variables used in the project ├── .gitignore          stores files and directories to be ignored in commits ├── .prettierrc         configuration for prettier to help maintain a common code formatting